OlivierSohn/hamazed/BACKLOG.md

 ## Rendering optimizations
 - it could be more efficient to have a global contiguous buffer for the string that will be actually written.
-- try BlockBuffering (Just 80000)

 ## Windows support

-- IO is not interruptible on Windows, it is a known bug https://ghc.haskell.org/trac/ghc/ticket/2189
+- unbufferred input is not possible on Windows: https://ghc.haskell.org/trac/ghc/ticket/2189
-  - potential workaround :
-  before calling `getChar`, call `hIsReady stdin`

 ## Future games
 - make a brick-breaking game